WNinja/Android_NSP_USB_Installer/README.md

 # Android_NSP_USB_Installer
-install .nsp file to switch using android mobile.
+install .nsp file to switch by using android smart phone.